vividos/WhereToFly/src/App/Maui/Resources/Raw/info/manual.md

 To the right of the filter entry line is the takeoff directions selection icon.
 Tapping the icon opens a pop-up dialog that lets you select takeoff directions that should be used to filter the location list entries.
-Note that the app tries to recognize the start directions from the location title or description text at import.
+Note that the app tries to recognize the takeoff directions from the location title or description text at import.

 ![Takeoff directions filter](images/takeoff-directions.png)